 Lucid is a City and Guilds approved training centre and has been such for over 10 years now.
 As a City & Guilds approved Training Centre, Lucid is inspected, normally each year, by an independent expert, or External Verifier (EV), appointed by City & Guilds.

-The role of the EV is to verify the standard of assessment is consistant between City and Guilds centres, and to make recommendations for improvements or comment on the quality of training, facilities and provisions made by centres.
-Lucid has a policy of being open, we have nothing to hide, so you can read the EV's reports on our training and facilities below.
-We trust you find this informative - we wish more centres would be this open...
+The role of the EV is to verify the standard of assessment is consistent between City and Guilds centres, and to make recommendations for improvements or comment on the quality of training, facilities and provisions made by centres.
+Lucid has a policy of being open, so you can read the EV’s reports on our training and facilities below.
+We trust you find this informative – we wish more centres would publish this information…

-As an OCN (Open College Network) assessment centre, we are also inspected annually by the OCN external moderator.
-This is an expert appointed by OCN to check on aspects of our training, assessment and quality systems.
+As an Open Awards (previously OCN, Open College Network) assessment centre, we are also inspected annually by an Open Awards External Verifier.
+As for City & Guilds, this is an expert appointed by Open Awards to check on all aspects of our training, assessment and quality systems.
 These comments can be accessed here.

 “The centre has extensive facility for candidates to be able to install, terminate and test a wide range of communication cables involving internal and external situations.
 The well qualified and experienced staff are generally training small groups of candidates (typically six), which enables all to achieve.
 The centre has written very comprehensive training manuals relative to the cabling subject being studied e.g. copper or fibre.